Kathleen Tocco, Judge in the 39th District Court in Roseville, Michigan

 Prosecutors may feel they have the edge in Judge Tocco’s courtroom; however, having a top, successful, and aggressive defense lawyer can level the playing field.
 The prosecutors in Roseville, both the local ones and the state prosecutors, know that when a member of the LEWIS & DICKSTEIN, P.L.L.C.
 Defense Team walks into the courtroom; we are there to fight like hell to protect and defend our clients.
 We will do whatever it takes to gain the client every possible advantage, help the client avoid jail, and we seek dismissal in all cases.

 The attorneys at LEWIS & DICKSTEIN, P.L.L.C. regularly appear in the 39th District Court, and we have had great successes in the court.
-Judge Tocco appreciates professionalism and the attorneys with LEWIS & DICKSTEIN, P.L.L.C. hare highly regarded for their expertise, preparedness, and their passion while fighting to protect their client’s rights.
-If you have a felony or misdemeanor case pending before Judge Tocco, call us at (248) 263-6800 or fill out a Request for Assistance Form online and we will contact you promptly.
+Judge Tocco appreciates the professionalism of the attorneys with LEWIS & DICKSTEIN, P.L.L.C. hare highly regarded for their expertise, preparedness, and their passion while fighting to protect their client’s rights.
+If you have a felony or misdemeanor case pending before Judge Tocco, call us and we will find a way to help you.

 Call us today at (248) 263-6800 for a free consultation, or complete a Request for Assistance Form and we will contact you promptly.